CRISES-URV/eVerification-2/README.md

 - Partial decrypt from each SC.
 - Homomorphic Recount (in a voting context) through the aggregation of the set of partial decryptions.

-This libaray has been tested in JCOP 21 v2.2 and Sm@rtcafé Expert 4 cards.
+This libaray has been tested in JCOP 21 v2.2 and Sm@rtcafé Expert 4 cards (you can find information of the results in the evaluation and conclusion sections of the `paper.pdf` and `extendedpaper.pdf`.

 License